Identifying possible candidates

 Job search platforms

-When it’s time to seek a candidate, the advertisement and position description should be made available publicly on your agency’s website (if the platform allows for that) and on an independent public job search platform such as Jobs.govt.nz.
+When it’s time to seek a candidate, the advertisement and position description should be made publicly available on your agency’s website (if the platform allows for that) and on an independent public job search platform such as Jobs.govt.nz.
 This will provide a transparent and fair opportunity for potential candidates to apply.
 The advertisement link can be easily promoted further by using the department’s social media channels and by tapping into the nomination agencies networks through their social media platforms, to reach a wider audience.

 A list of government-approved external recruitment services providers is available.